CompTIA CS0-003 Practice Test

 C. Decomposing the application

-Review of security requirements:
+A. Review of security requirements

 An analyst reviews a recent government alert on new zero-day threats and finds the following CVE metrics for the most critical of the vulnerabilities: